Error when creating a deployment with the CLI (ModuleNotFound)

 pretty new Prefect 2 user here.
 I have the following situation:

 1. I am running Prefect (2.7.7) via docker-compose (don’t think it matters in this situation, but worth mentioning).
-The repository I’m using for this is https://github.com/rpeden/prefect-docker-compose, and it has worked for another example that I’ve tried.
+The repository I’m using for this is GitHub - rpeden/prefect-docker-compose: A repository that makes it easy to get up and running with Prefect 2 using Docker Compose., and it has worked for another example that I’ve tried.

 2. I have a Docker infrastructure block set up (this works - docker socket is mounted) with the block name docker-data-export, so docker-container/docker-data-export.